Double Dip: Is U.S. Headed For Another Recession?

 Stock markets plummeted Thursday amid growing worries about the U.S. economy and Europe's mounting debt problems.
 The Dow Jones industrial average closed down more than 500 points, or 4 percent, and other indexes saw similar drops.

 The U.S. economy barely grew in the first half of the year.
-And economists aren't expecting good news about jobs from the Labor Department on Friday.
+And while the ubemployment rate barely nudged downward, it remains stubbornly over 9 percent.

 These indicators and more are raising questions about whether the United States is headed for a double-dip recession